The Atlas

 What the play system receives today

 Dopamine maxed on a supernormal stimulus.
 Movement, real-play engagement, and oxytocin at zero.
 The systems are being built right now.
 The inputs will shape them permanently.
-The system is not broken.
-It is calibrating against exactly what it is being shown.
+The system isn't broken; it's calibrating against exactly what it's being shown.

 What threat management was built for